modelon-community/semla-license-manager-impact-example/README.md

 ```
 zip -ur YourLibrary.mol .impact
 ```
+If needed, additional non-encrypted content, such as Python files or other resources, can be added to the *mol* file using the *zip* utility in a similar way.

 If running on https://impact.modelon.cloud and assuming you have added your own username to the license file you may test the encryption and licensing by using Modelon Impact Python client, e.g., from a Jupyter notebook: